 Cyber threats come in a lot of forms.
-Popular ones include identity theft and ransom of information.
-The increased use of technology has created cybersecurity jobs in every sector where we use the internet.
+Popular ones include identity theft and also ransom of information.
+Additionally, the increased use of technology has created cybersecurity jobs in every sector where we use the internet.
 Do you buy groceries online and use your credit card?
-Do you bank and pay bills online?
+Or, maybe you bank and pay bills online?
 All of the businesses where we interact online require cybersecurity professionals.

-Students in a two-year cybersecurity program will learn a broad range of basic industry skills and concepts.
+Students in a two-year cybersecurity program will learn a broad range of basic industry skills and also concepts.
 For example, most programs teach how to install security software, monitor networks for security breaches, and respond to cyber-attacks.

 With an online associate degree in Cybersecurity, you can obtain an entry-level cybersecurity job.
 You can also earn credit towards a four-year degree should you want to continue your education.

 What Are The Best Entry-Level Cybersecurity Jobs?